packit/agile/docs/kanban.md

 #### Impact

 These labels determine the size of a user group affected by this card combined with a frequency.
 To make this comparable, it is based on generic user roles like `upstream-developer` or `fedora-maintainer`.
-This means we won't mark a card as high-impactful when all (but a few in reality) users of a rear functionality are affected.
+This means we won't mark a card as high-impactful when all (but a few in reality) users of a rare functionality are affected.

 This needs to be combined with frequency -- this means how often they can benefit from a new feature or how often an issue is hit.